 One thing I take for granted in the area we live are all of the local farms - and I LOVE photographing these awesome, hardworking folks on their own property.
 I was thrilled when Renee contacted me about doing a joint maternity session with her friend and farm partner, Becky, as they are both pregnant at the same time.
 They were such a fun bunch to hang out with and Renee's daughter has the best expressions and just too sweet.
 Thanks guys!

 Sometimes babies come fast, and sometimes your birth photographer doesn't quite make it in time.
 This little girl let her mama wait until her due date (she has never made it to 40 weeks with her previous pregnancies) to make her grand entrance, but she flew into the world fast and furious.
 Angela is a good friend of mine and she works hard to stay fit, strong and healthy throughout her life, but she makes childbirth seem like no big deal.
-And I absolutely love that she left baby attached to the placenta until I arrived in order to preserve some memories of what she grew in her body and how it sustained new life.
+Things I love about these photos: And I absolutely love that she left baby attached to the placenta until I arrived in order to preserve some memories of what she grew in her body and how it sustained new life.

 There was still plenty to document in during the first few hours of sweet Lauren's life and I'm so glad that I was able to be there for it.
 It was especially fun to see how her big brothers loved on her and were involved in her birth, like getting the chance to cut her cord and general cuddling of their new little sister.
 If you have ever wondered what a home birth looks like after the baby is born, this is it!